progmaticltd/homebox/docs/features.md

 playbook has been run, an email is sent to postmaster, with the ZSK (Zone Signing Key) and KSK (Key Signing Key) attached.

+The server installed is bind9.
+When activated, the server also publishes [SSHFP](https://en.wikipedia.org/wiki/SSHFP_record) records for extra security.

 ## DNS automatic update